[Book Review] Monogamy? In This Economy? by Laura Boyle

 In chapter 7, Boyle delves into all things money.
 She discusses navigating finances as a polyamorous family, learning how to talk about money openly, and coming to agreements about non-essential spending.
 Chapter 8 is all about children and childrearing, including talking to your kids about polyamory and your nesting plans, understanding and dividing up parenting responsibilities, and the additional challenges that arise as children grow into teenagers and young adults.
 The parenting theme continues in chapter 9, which covers issues such as family planning and unplanned pregnancies in a polyamorous context as well as polyamorous situations where not all partners are parents.

-Chapter 10 is about break-ups, denesting, and ending or de-escalating cohabiting relationships.
+Chapter 10 of Monogamy, In This Economy? is about break-ups, denesting, and ending or de-escalating cohabiting relationships.
 And finally, chapter 11 continues the break-ups theme but switches the focus to breaking up or deescalating while coparenting.

 You can either read the book cover to cover for a comprehensive overview of some of the many ways to navigate the practicalities of life while being non-monogamous (and an intriguing insight into the many ways other people do it), or you can dip in and out to the bits that are most pertinent to your current situation and needs.